IMMM-SFA/heat_wave_load_visualization/README.md

 # heat_wave_load_visualization
-This repository houses the raw data and processing scripts to create the IM3 visualizations of heat wave impacts on electricity demands.
+This repository houses the raw data and processing scripts to create the IM3 visualizations of heat wave impacts on electricity demand.
 The future loads for different weather years are based on the Total ELectricity Loads (TELL) model.

-## Input Files
+## Data Files
-The input data needed to recreate this process is stored in the [data](data/) directory.
+The input data used in the visualizations are stored in the [data](data/) directory.

-## Output Files
-The output of this processing is stored in the [data](data/) directory.

-## Summary Plots
+## Plots
-Quick-look plots analyzing the data are stored in the [plots](plots/) directory.
+Plots analyzing the data are stored in the [plots](plots/) directory.

 ## Citations
 Any use of this data in a publication, presentation, or report should use the following citations.
 Please contact